Spherical adjunction and Serre functor from microlocalization: Abstract

 \section{Abstract}

 For a subanalytic Legendrian $\Lambda \subseteq S^{*}M$, we prove that when $\Lambda$ is either swappable or a full Legendrian stop, the microlocalization at infinity $m_\Lambda: \Sh_\Lambda(M) \rightarrow \msh_\Lambda(\Lambda)$ is a spherical functor, and the spherical cotwist is the Serr{e} functor on the subcategory $\Sh_\Lambda^b(M)_0$ of compactly supported sheaves with perfect stalks.
-In this case, when $M$ is compact the Verdier duality on $\Sh_\Lambda^b(M)$ extends naturally to all compact objects $\Sh_\Lambda^c(M)$.
 This is a sheaf theory counterpart (with weaker assumptions) of the results on the cap functor and cup functor between Fukaya categories.

-When proving spherical adjunction, we deduce the Sato-Sabloff fiber sequence and construct the Guillermou doubling functor for any Reeb flow.
-As a setup for the Verdier duality statement, we study the dualizability of $\Sh_\Lambda(M)$ itself and obtain a classification result of colimit-preserving functors by convolutions of sheaf kernels.
+When proving spherical adjunction, we deduce the Sato-Sabloff fiber sequence and construct the Guillermou doubling functor for microsheaves on any open subsets of the Legendrian and with respect to any Reeb flow.